Butchers & Meat Packers

 Binkert's Meat Products, LLC

-Egon and Jrmgard retired in 2000, both at the age of 81.
+Egon and Irmgard retired in 2000, both at the age of 81.
 Their only daughter Sonya and her German-born husband Lothar Weber took over the business that year and have been fortunate to be able to watch the business’s popularity grow.
 Besides old and new restaurants, hotels and specialty stores, they also supply local organizations and schools for their fairs, parties and Oktoberfests.
 The store has expanded to include imported grocery items from Germany.
 Binkert’s patrons are varied; many locals and neighbors frequent the shop, as well as customers from bordering states who arrive with coolers to take the goodies back home.
 In addition, Binkert’s is also online, shipping sausages and other German delicacies all across the country.

 The shop is located at 8805 Philadelphia Rd.
 Their phone is 410-687-5959.